rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 Let's deploy a simple application using Helm.

 1. Helm charts are packaged and stored in repositories.
 They can be added as dependencies of other charts or used directly.
 Let's add a chart repository now.
-The chart repository stores version history of our charts as well as the tar file the chart is packaged as.
+The chart repository stores the version history of our charts as well as the packaged tar file.
 ```bash
 helm repo add tl500 https://rht-labs.com/todolist/
 ```

 2. Let's install a chart from this repo.
-First search the repositories to see what is available, then install the latest version.
-Helm likes to give each install a release, for convenience we've set ours to `my`.
-This will add a prefix of `my-` to all the resources that are created.
+First search the repository to see what is available.
 ```bash
 helm search repo todolist
 ```

+Now install the latest version.
+Helm likes to give each install a release, for convenience we've set ours to `my`.
+This will add a prefix of `my-` to all the resources that are created.
 ```bash
 helm install my tl500/todolist --namespace ${TEAM_NAME}-ci-cd
 ```